solita/solita.github.com/_posts/2015-04-27-intelligent-testing-practices.md

 Ignorance comes in many forms.
 One can claim she doesn’t know enough about the product to test it.
 Ignorance might paralyze us.
 Tasks can be daunting and we might procrastinate because we do not know some specific thing about the subject.

 **Enter eagerness!** Try Proof of Concept type of actions.
 Try sandboxing the test area.
 Try having fun.
 Try getting a group of people who might already know about the domain, the product or the like, and test with them.
 Try walkthroughs.
 Try anything and everything to solve the problem.
 Be eager to to solve issues.
 If you can't solve them, be eager to get issues solved.
-Ignoring issues rarely leads to abything positive.
+Ignoring issues rarely leads to anything positive.

 Fight über control with good-enough documentation and reliance to skills